 Wearables using Non-Invasive testing techniques

+Non-invasive testing, where the skin isn’t penetrated at all, is the holy grail of glucose monitoring and diabetics.
 Speculation continues that Apple, Google, and others are looking to produce non-invasive means to tracking glucose, but it seems unlikely it can do this without a significant leap in technology.
+Apple is reported to have a team busily researching the possibility of non-invasive techniques, presumably with the hope it could offer this feature in the Apple Watch.

 Can heart rate sensor detect Diabetes?

+High or low heart rates could be signs of a serious condition.
+But many people don’t recognize the symptoms, so the underlying causes often go undiagnosed.
+Heart rate sensors check your heart and alert you to these irregularities — so you can take immediate action and consult your doctor.
 Cardiogram, a heart rate tech company, believes it may have found the answer in the heart rate sensor, inbuilt in many smartwatches and fitness trackers.
 It published a study showing that it can use heart rate variability in existing HR sensors to detect if someone has diabetes with 85% accuracy.
 However, the company is explicit about the fact this is only for detecting signs for the condition, not diagnosing – and certainly not being able to advise diabetics on their insulin requirements.
 The key to Cardiogram’s success is DeepHeart, its neural network that can be used to quickly – and accurately – sift through data to find patterns and surface potential problems.